I'm happy to have a few girlfriends who say yes to adventures most won't consider.…

 Ottawa is home to over 1,800 technology companies – employing more than 76,000 people.

 The Rideau Canal becomes a 7.8 kilometre (4.7 miles) skating rink as it winds its way through downtown Ottawa.
 Rent skates, and pick up hot drinks and beavertails along the route.
-One of the best times to go is during Ottawa’s annual Winterlude festival.
+One of the best times to go is during Ottawa’s annual Winterlude Festival.

-Ottawa has 247 neighbourhood outdoor skating rinks.
+Ottawa has 247 neighbourhood outdoor skating rinks – one of the interesting facts about Ottawa.

 Every Sunday morning – from 9 AM until 1 PM – in the summer only, the Capital area parkways are closed to cars.
 You can run, walk, cycle or skate.
 On the Gatineau Parkways you can do the same thing from 6 AM until noon.
 This has been going on for as long as I can remember and well before it became trendy for cities to embrace the biking culture.
 All told there are now 65 kilometres of car free roads available on a Sunday morning.